sedc-codecademy/skwd10-net-06-csharpadv/G4/Class05/Workshop 1 requirements.md

   * License
   * LicenseExpiryDate

-//Implement classes that will allow the user to interact with a "database" through the UI
-//Create UI with options
+Implement classes that will allow the user to interact with a "database" through the UI Create UI with options
     * Log in
     * Create a user
     * List all vehicles / List all operational vehicles